Updated: Jul 6

 Informed (I): The individual(s) who need to be kept up-to-date on progress, or informed after a decision or action is taken.
 This is ONE-WAY communication.
 Input from the informed party is not necessary.

-Click here to download our template.
+Click below to download our basic Rail template.

 Holding Accountable Involves Keeping Track: RAIL